 - some types of cancer, such as breast cancer and bowel cancer

-Exercise can also improve your muscle strength and tone.
-This means you’re less likely to have an accident or a fall that could lead to an injury.
+Exercise can also improve the strength and tone of your muscles.
+This means you’re less likely to have an accident or a fall and injure yourself.
 As well as these benefits, regular exercise can help:

 - your ability to continue with everyday activities and be independent

-- how well your brain works, including your memory
+- your brain – how well it works and your memory

 - your sense of wellbeing and self-esteem

-Aim to do about 30 minutes of moderate exercise a day, along with a bit of muscle strengthening.
-During moderate exercise your breathing and heart rate are faster and you feel warmer.
+Aim to do about 30 minutes of moderate exercise a day, along with some muscle strengthening activities.
+During moderate exercise, your breathing and heart rate are faster and you feel warmer.
 Don’t be put off if this seems a lot!
 If you’re just getting started, take it easy at first and gradually increase how much activity you do to build up your fitness.
-The most important point is to spend as little time as possible being inactive.
+The most important thing is to spend as little time as possible being inactive.

 Your aerobic fitness is a measure of how healthy your heart and lungs are.
 As you get older, your aerobic fitness tends to decrease naturally.
-But you can keep fit by doing any activity that raises your heart rate and makes you slightly breathless.
+But you can prevent this by doing any activity that raises your heart rate and makes you slightly breathless.

-Your muscles lose strength as you age but it’s definitely possible to reduce how much is lost.
-You can build up your muscles with strengthening exercises.
+Your muscles lose strength as you age, but it’s possible to reduce how much is lost.
+Try building up your muscles with some strengthening exercises.
 Keeping them as strong as possible will make it easier to carry out daily activities and reduce your risk of falls.

 We’ve put together some suggestions of activities to build up both your aerobic fitness and strength.
 Doing some balance and stretching exercises will help you reap even more benefits.
 Have a go at a few things until you find what suits you.

-Aerobic actvities Strengthening activities Take a bike ride to the shops.
-Head to a Pilates class – this gentle, non-impact exercise will improve your posture, circulation and balance.
+Aerobic activities Strengthening activities Take a bike ride to the shops.
+Head to a Pilates class – this gentle exercise with slow movements will improve the strength of some of your major muscle groups.
 Go for a brisk walk – make it more interesting by listening to an audiobook or podcast while you walk.
-Start your day with some tai chi – this gentle, Chinese martial art is a great way to improve your strength, balance and posture.
-Go for a swim – try racing with your grandchildren.
+Start your day with some tai chi – this gentle, Chinese martial art may improve your flexibility and balance.
+Go for a swim – try doing more lengths each time you go.
 Join a yoga class.
-Some types are more demanding than others but Viniyoga is a good option for beginners.
-This focuses on coordinating your breathing with movement.
+Some types are more demanding than others, so ask your instructor about the different types and classes.
 Aquarobics is a good activity for everybody – water supports your weight while you exercise.
-Gyrotonic – this is a mix of swimming, ballet, gymnastics, Pilates and yoga.
+Do some push-ups or sit-ups to build your strength.
 Go dancing – it doesn’t have to be a formal class, put some music on and dance around the living room.
 Carrying the shopping – this chore has the hidden benefit of working your muscles.
 Take on your friends in doubles tennis.
-Gardening – get some fresh air and work your muscles at the same time.
+Do some heavy gardening like digging – get some fresh air and work your muscles at the same time.
 Mow the lawn – pushing that lawnmower will get your heart racing.
 Go to the gym and lift light weights – an instructor can advise you on what exercises to do.

-As you get older, your muscles get weaker, you tend to get more aches and pains and you become more prone to falls and injuries.
-As with any age group, the level of fitness of adults over 65 varies from person to person.
+As you get older, your muscles get weaker, and you may tend to get more aches and pains and become more prone to falls and injuries.
+As with any age group, the level of fitness among your peers varies from person to person.
 Some people run marathons, whereas others find it difficult to get out of a chair without help.

-Dr Pippa Bennett, Bupa Lead MSK Physician, gives advice on exercising in situations where you might be anxious to do so.
+Ashley Oliver, Senior Physiotherapist, Bupa Health Clinics, gives advice on exercising in situations where you might be anxious about doing so.